 Great for nothing specific.
 Never hurts to look around though.

 Probably the biggest and most comfortable of all the proxy shippers.
 Everything is automated and you can even bid live on items at Yahoo Auctions.
-One of the biggest advantages is that you have multiple options how you want your items to be shipped.
+One of the biggest advantages is that you have multiple options for how you want your items to be shipped.
 Most other proxy shipping service only offer EMS shipping which instantly makes it a very pricey affair and on top of that guarantees me that I’ll have to pay duty fees.
-Fromjapan is more flexible in this regard but if you like a more personal touch and maybe require a custom friendly invoice, I’d prefer spebid.
-Still, a very good choice and highly trustworthy.
+Fromjapan is more flexible in this regard and offers many different shipping methods and carriers.
+Since they implemented a service to customize the item costs for an official invoice that comes attached to the package, it’s the perfect proxy shipping service for me.

 Update July 2015: Since spebid was absent for a couple of weeks last December I had to rely on fromjapan and got pretty comfortable using their service.
-If you’re ordering through their business hours the make the purchase almost immediately for you and their packaging is always on point.
+If you’re ordering through their business hours they make the purchase almost instantly for you and their packaging is always on point.

 Maybe the biggest advantage over other proxy services is their live bidding service on yahoo auction items (or sniper if that is preferred).

 Update December 2014: I was just checking on zozo again to see what Bape was up to nowadays.
 Spotted a nice black PONR Shark and some yellow sweet pants (always wanted to have some).
 So I caved in and wanted to buy both.
-Unfortunately spebid is taking a prolonged holiday and not available till January 20th.
-And even after that time I’m not quite sure if he’ll continue his buying service but he definitely won’t be offering his yahoo auction buying service anymore.
+Unfortunately, spebid is taking a prolonged holiday and not available until January 20th.
+And even after that time, I’m not quite sure if he’ll continue his buying service but he definitely won’t be offering his yahoo auction buying service anymore.
 Had to go with fromjapan on this order.

 Zozo and Buyee

-Lately Zozo has been featuring Buyee directly on their site to route international customers to this proxy service.
-Same goes for Yahoo auctions.
-I’m sure it’s decent and heard from a couple people using it who were very pleased.
-But, it’s expensive and the service fromjapan is offering is exactly on the same level.
+Lately, Zozo has been featuring Buyee directly on their site to route international customers to this proxy service.
+The same goes for Yahoo auctions.
+I’m sure it’s decent and heard from a couple of people using it who were very pleased.
+But, it’s very expensive and the service fromjapan is offering is exactly on the same level (and lets you customize the invoice value for each item very conveniently)

-Buyee is charging a 10% fee of the items cost! (fromjapan 5%)
+Buyee is charging a 10% fee of the cost of the items! (fromjapan has a flat fee )

 Just keep in mind that there are alternatives out there and don’t blindly use Buyee without checking out fromjapan or other proxy services first.
-You can save yourself quite a bit of money especially when shipping heavier items.
-Because Buyee is only offering EMS shipping.
+Buyee is only offering EMS shipping.
+You can save yourself quite a bit of money using SAL, especially when shipping heavier items.
+For everything else, I’m personally mostly sticking with EMS shipping myself.

 A Bape exception – an internationally shipping reseller